OWASP/www-project-cyber-defense-matrix/index.md

 | **DATA** |
 | **USERS** |

-When these two dimensions are put into a grid, we arrive at with a five-by-five matrix that we call the “Cyber Defense Matrix.”
+When these two dimensions are put into a grid, we arrive at a five-by-five matrix that we call the “Cyber Defense Matrix.”

 ![Cyber Defense Matrix](assets/images/CyberDefenseMatrix.png "Cyber Defense Matrix")

 There is one more important piece of this matrix.
 At bottom of the grid, we show a continuum that characterizes the degree of dependency on technology, people, and process as we progress through the five operational functions of the NIST Cybersecurity Framework.
 TECHNOLOGY plays a much greater role in IDENTIFY and PROTECT.
 As we move to DETECT, RESPOND, and RECOVER, our dependency on TECHNOLOGY diminishes and our dependency on PEOPLE grows.
 Throughout all five operational functions, there's a consistent level of dependency on PROCESS.
 This continuum helps us understand where we might have imbalances in our reliance on PEOPLE, PROCESS, and TECHNOLOGY when trying to tackle our cybersecurity challenges.

 We believe that this matrix is a realistic model describes a broad range of cybersecurity practices.
 In this website, you will find several insights on the Cyber Defense Matrix and examples of how to leverage it to address the challenges that we face in cybersecurity.